 Focal (Partial Gland) Therapy

-To date, patients diagnosed with localized prostate cancer have had the option of being placed on active surveillance or to undergo whole gland treatment.
+To date, patients diagnosed with this localized cancer have had the option of being placed on active surveillance or to undergo whole gland treatment.

 On follow-up biopsies, patients typically move forward with treatment with curative intent (for example surgery or radiation therapy) when their prostate cancer has progressed or when they no longer want to be on active surveillance.
 Traditionally in both of these situations, patients will undergo treatment of the entire prostate gland with either full removal of their prostate surgically or with radiation applied to their entire prostate gland.
 As noted, either of these therapies has the potential of sexual and/or urinary side-effects.